MR-73

 The MR-73 (Matériel roulant conçu en 1973) is the second generation of rubber-tired rolling stock used on the Montreal Metro.
 Manufactured by Bombardier Transportation, they entered service in November 1976.

-Since the retirement of the first generation MR-63s, the MR-73 trains are in use on three of four Montreal's Metro lines.
+Since the retirement of the first generation MR-63s, the MR-73 trains are in use on three of Montreal's four Metro lines.
 Replacement of the trains is planned for 2036, when they will be 60 years old.

 History

 In the early 1970s, the Commission de transport de la Communauté urbaine de Montréal (CTCUM), the predecessor of the STM, identified a need for more rolling stock to serve the crowds expected for the 1976 Summer Olympics and for future network expansions.

 Contract award

 Mayor of Montreal Jean Drapeau suggested to snowmobile manufacturer Bombardier that they should bid on the contract.
 Although the design of what was to later become the MR-73 was completed in 1973, it was only in 1974 that the CTCUM formally awarded the MR-73 contract to the fledgling Bombardier Transportation.
 A cheaper bid by Canadian Vickers, manufacturer of the MR-63 trains, was disqualified by a technicality.